-One by one, we are leading a movement into a future.
-We are powered by people, and our collective mission is to get safer products into the hands of everyone while helping them in our local community of Olde Town Arvada, Colorado along with Denver, Colorado as well.
+Step by step we are helping to lead a positivity movement.
+We believe in the Power of People doing great things.
+Our collective mission is to get safer products into everyone’s hands and at the same time help our local community of Olde Town Arvada, Colorado and the greater Denver, Colorado as well.

-Every year, we set aside 1% of our sales to donate to charitable organizations called "Give A Soap™" that share our ambition to bring everyone together in Arvada, CO and our surrounding communities.
+Every year, through our "Give A Soap™" campaign, we set aside 2% of our sales to support charitable organizations that share our ambition and philosophies to improve the lives of those living in Arvada, CO and surrounding communities.

 The Arvada Center produces, curates, and creates national-caliber arts, humanities, education, and entertainment that are designed to help you see, hear, feel, and think a little deeper.
 Here, there’s truly something for everyone.
 You’ll find something you can not only relate to, but something that resonates—no matter who you are, no matter where you’re from.
 The Arvada Center celebrates and elevates the human condition with engaging arts, humanities, education, and entertainment that expand the cultural landscape for everyone who visits us.

 In 1925, Arvada was a small farming community with a population of approximately 1,000 people.
 At that time, business leaders decided to move from a Community Club structure to a full-fledged Chamber of Commerce.
 With a new charter in hand, the Arvada Chamber of Commerce began working to strengthen Arvada’s economy.
 From the first Harvest Festival in 1925 to the first traffic light in 1941, the Chamber helped the community achieve its economic potential.
 Through the Great Depression and World War II, members of the Chamber developed the foundation that would help Arvada prepare for the economic growth that lay ahead.
 Having served the community for over 90 years, the Arvada Chamber of Commerce continues to play an integral role in the business community.